FortAwesome/wordpress-fontawesome/README.md

 - in the event that you do encounter an unexpected conflict, you are comfortable with investigating the WordPress resource queue and/or inspecting the browser DOM to identify and resolve the problem
 - the advantages of creating a subset are more important to you than the advantages of loading `all.css` or `all.js` from the Font Awesome CDN, or loading via Kit

-In that case, then you might prefer to do a [custom installation](https://fontawesome.com/how-to-use/customizing-wordpress/intro/getting-started) _instead_ of using this plugin package.
+In that case, then you might prefer to do a [manual installation](https://fontawesome.com/docs/web/use-with/wordpress/install-manually/) _instead_ of using this plugin package.

 You could either load exactly the resources you want from the Font Awesome CDN, or you could create your own subset of resources to load locally from your WordPress